f45tb00t/Solar_WiFi_Weather_Station/README.md

 Changes in V2.34.2
 - Code cleanup due to the fact that I dont need Blynk, MQTT, and Thingspeak.
 To have it more lightweight.
-- Implemented influxDB to log into a influxDB over WiFI to visualize the data with Grafana.
+- Implemented influxDB to log into an influxDB over WiFI to visualize the data with Grafana.
 Thanks to FrankUlbrich for his work!
 - Fixed the behavior how the Wifi Connection is established.
 - additional variable added for naming the device.